 D.2.1 The results.tsv File

-The format of the results.tsv file is as defined in the Error!
+Error!
 Hyperlink reference not valid.
 Error!
-Hyperlink reference not valid. specification (see Error!
-Hyperlink reference not valid. for details regarding CLICS).
-Results.tsv is text file consisting of a single “version line” followed by a series of lines, one for each team in the contest, sorted in rank order with alphabetical order on team name as tie breaker.
+Hyperlink reference not valid.Error!
+Hyperlink reference not valid.Results.tsv is a text file intended for uploading contest results to an external system such as the ICPC Contest Management System.
+A results.tsv file consists of a single “version line” followed by a series of lines, one for each team in the contest, sorted in rank order with alphabetical order on team name as tie breaker.
 Each line has tab separated fields as defined below.

 The first line has the following format: